How can supplements help PCOS?

 Particular caution should be exercised when considering saffron supplements, as studies have shown that taking too much may be detrimental.
 High doses also have been used to induce abortions, so consult a doctor.

-– Berberine: Berberine is an herb used in Traditional Chinese medicine to assist with insulin resistance.
+Berberine is an herb used in Traditional Chinese medicine to assist with insulin resistance.
 For those who have PCOS, berberine may ramp up your metabolism and balance your body’s endocrine reactions.
 It has been researched in scientific journals and clinical practice due to its close pharmaceutical consequences as an anti-diabetic agent.

 Inositol supplements may also be ideal for stress, with several studies showing they can decrease panic attacks, sometimes even better than drugs.
-Inositol can assist with unwanted hair and acne also, but do not expect incredible results.
-Another study to date indicates a statistically significant improvement in these symptoms for many, but not all women with PCOS.
+Inositol can also assist with unwanted hair and acne but do not expect incredible results.
+Another study to date indicates a statistically significant improvement in these symptoms for many, but not all, women with PCOS.

 Probiotic supplements, specifically for PCOS, are being researched in the lab.
-There are many families of bacteria which are generally influenced by diet.
+There are many families of bacteria that are generally influenced by diet.
 Getting yourself tested first may be wise to find the best probiotic supplement for your unique situation.

 – Tribulus Terrestris: Tribulus Terrestris has been shown to help stimulate ovulation and support healthy menstruation.
 It might also decrease the number of ovarian cysts.